-Global stocks slip as uncertainty over NAFTA nags
+World stocks slip as uncertainty over NAFTA nags

 But peripheral euro zone bond markets recovered slightly.

-Italy’s 10-year and 2-year bond yields fell on media reports that Italy may ask the European Central Bank for new bond purchasing.
+Italy’s 10-year and 2-year bond yields IT10YT=RR IT2YT=RR fell on media reports that Italy may ask the European Central Bank for new bond purchasing.

-Emerging market stocks came under renewed pressure, falling 0.2 percent as the dollar rose.
+Emerging market stocks .MSCIEF came under renewed pressure, falling 0.2 percent as the dollar rose.

-Turkey’s lira slid 2.1 percent to about 6.4 to the dollar, a two-week low, as concern grew about the effects of the country’s currency crisis, and Finance Minister Berat Albayrak was quoted as saying he did not see a risk to the economy.
+Turkey's lira TRY= extended losses, down 3.2 percent to 6.45 to the dollar, a two-week low, concern grew about the effects of the country's currency crisis, and Finance Minister Berat Albayrak was quoted as saying he did not see a risk to the economy.

+Dollar-denominated Turkish bank bonds also fell after Moody’s sounded the alarm over the sector.

 Overall, emerging markets have clawed back from this month’s sharp sell-off.